doeixd/effectively/README.md

 ### Step 5: Effect Handlers

-Here's where Effectively gets powerful: you can build **algebraic effect handlers** on top of the context system.
+Here's where Effectively gets powerful: you can build **algebraic(ish) effect handlers** on top of the context system.
 These allow you to define abstract effects (like "get user input" or "log a message") and provide different implementations in different contexts.

 At its most fundamental level, you can manage this with the raw context system: